kdmayer/PointER/documentation/RUN_POINTCLOUD_GENERATION.md

 **Folders:**

 - The **building point clouds** are stored in .npy format in the **"npy_raw"** folder.
-- All other folders contain data of the .json file with the same name for one of the chunks.
+- All other folders contain data of the .json file with the same name.
+One for each iteration.
   - E.g. "epc_E06000026_0.json" contains the EPC labels of the first iteration of the program.
-  - The chunks' data is stitched together at the end of the iterations.
+  - The iteration's data is stitched together at the end.
   - The "filename_mapping" folder contains the data snippets used for the "final_EXXXXXXXX.geojson" result file.